 one little word shall fell him.

-These people are just the pawns of a larger battle.
-They are blind and don’t know what they are doing.
+Why not?
+These people are just the pawns in a larger battle.
+Even the worst politicians are still simply blind pawns and don’t know what they are doing.

 His goal is the complete destruction of everything good, holy, and just.